Baltic states under Soviet rule (1944–1991): Restorations of independence

 Sąjūdis-backed nationalists achieving a two-thirds majority.
 On 11 March 1990, the Lithuanian Supreme Soviet declared Lithuania's independence.
 As a result, the Soviets imposed a blockade on 17 April.
 Latvia and Estonia, with large Russian minorities, lagged behind.

 At the same time, the Popular Fronts were in increasing the pressure in Latvia and Estonia, as the citizens committee movement prepared for wholly non-Soviet elections to take place at or near the time of the Supreme Soviet elections.
 They saw that independence could never be restored legally by organs of the occupying powers.
 The pro-independence candidates received overwhelming majorities in the Supreme Soviet elections of March 1990.
 On 30 March 1990, the Estonian Supreme Soviet declared independence.
 In particular, it declared the 1940 annexation illegal and began the transition towards an independent Republic of Estonia.
 On 4 May 1990, the Latvian Supreme Soviet made a similar declaration.

 On 12 May 1990, the leaders of the Baltic republics signed a joint declaration renewing the Baltic Entente of 1934.
-By mid-June, after unsuccessful economic blockade of Lithuania, the Soviets started negotiations with Lithuania and the other two Baltic republics on condition they agreed to freeze their declarations of independence.
+By mid-June, after unsuccessful economic blockade of Lithuania, the Soviets started negotiations with Lithuania and the other two Baltic republics on the condition that they agreed to freeze their declarations of independence.
 The Soviets had a bigger challenge elsewhere, in the form of the Russian Federal Republic proclaiming sovereignty in June.

-Simultaneously the Baltic republics also started to negotiate directly with the Russian Soviet Federative Socialist Republic (RSFSR).
+Simultaneously, the Baltic republics also started to negotiate directly with the Russian Soviet Federative Socialist Republic (RSFSR).
 In Autumn 1990, they set up a customs border between the Baltic states, the RSFSR and the Byelorussian SSR.
-After the failed negotiations the Soviets made a dramatic attempt to break the deadlock and sent troops to Lithuania and Latvia in January 1991.
+After the failed negotiations, the Soviets made a dramatic attempt to break the deadlock and sent troops to Lithuania and Latvia in January 1991.
 The attempts failed, dozens of civilians were killed, and the Soviet troops decided to retreat.

 In August 1991, the hard-line members of the Soviet government attempted to take control of the Soviet Union.
 One day after the coup on 21 August, the Estonians proclaimed independence.
 Shortly afterwards Soviet paratroops seized the Tallinn television tower.
-The Latvian parliament made similar a declaration at the same day.
-The coup failed but the collapse of the Soviet Union became unavoidable.
+The Supreme Soviet of the Latvian SSR made a similar declaration the same day.
+The coup failed, but the collapse of the Soviet Union became unavoidable.
 On 28 August, the European Community welcomed the restoration of the sovereignty and independence of the Baltic states.

 The Soviet Union recognised the Baltic independence on 6 September 1991.
 The Russian troops stayed for an additional three years, as Boris Yeltsin linked the issue of Russian minorities with troop withdrawals.
 Lithuania was the first to have the Russian troops withdrawn from its territory in August 1993.
-On 26 July 1994 Russian troops withdrew from Estonia and on 31 August 1994, Russian troops withdrew from Latvia.
+On 26 July 1994, Russian troops withdrew from Estonia, and on 31 August 1994, Russian troops withdrew from Latvia.